 Sea turtles: The in-water work may increase sediments in the water column or cause acoustic issues.
 The in-water work is proposed for the Bay side of the park and not the Gulf of Mexico side.
 While sea turtles may be in this area, they are unlikely to be in the action area.
-As such, this project may have indirect short-term adverse effects on sea turtles during construction due to noise and disturbance of sand.
-As a result of these impacts, this project is unlikely to have long-term effects on sea turtles.
+As such, this project may have indirect short-term adverse effects on sea turtles during construction due to noise and disturbance of sand, but is unlikely to have long-term effects on sea turtles.

 Gulf sturgeon and critical habitat: There is critical habitat for Gulf sturgeon (Unit 11) in the Gulf of Mexico.
 The action area is in St. Andrews Bay, not directly in sturgeon critical habitat, but there is the potential for sturgeon to enter the Bay.
 Potential impacts to the sturgeon include elevated noise levels and the presence of suspended sediments in the water column due to construction related activities.
 However, sturgeon are highly mobile and can avoid any disturbances in that area by swimming away.
 To mitigate potential affects to sturgeon and their critical habitat, standard BMPs such as those identified in the Sea Turtle and Smalltooth Sawfish Construction Conditions (NMFS 2006) and Gulf Sturgeon Mitigation Measures, would be followed.
-As a result of proposed construction activities proposed for the paddle-craft launch and anticipated recreational uses, this project component may have direct or indirect adverse effects on sturgeon and may have indirect, temporary, adverse effects on critical habitat.
+As a result of construction activities proposed for the paddle-craft launch and anticipated recreational uses, this project component may affect, but is not likely to adversely affect Gulf sturgeon and the sturgeon critical habitat.